AnnumJnr/Outside-Venue-Finder/README.md

 # Outside Venue Finder

 A Django web application built with Django REST Framework for discovering venues.
 This project provides a RESTful API backend, and is designed to be easily run on any device with Python and Django installed.
+The app is not completed yet and so the search function only works for locations in Acccra.
+So for now, when you select a category, just type Accra and click on search and the various locations should show.
+Also the map has a bit of an issue which I am currently working on as well as a few features I might add.
+All changes done will be immediately updated to this repo

 ## Features